 - Any portion of a course provided through distance education is conducted consistent with guidelines issued by the Chancellor pursuant to section 409 of the Procedures and Standing Orders of the Board of Governors.

 Interactions between instructor and student and among students for DE courses vary from course to course.
 Thus, districts and/or colleges will need to define “effective contact” including how often, and in what manner instructor-student interaction, and student-to-student interaction is achieved through collegial consultation with the district or college’s academic senate.

 View the CVC-OEI's Student-Student Interaction Guide (contains examples)

 While Regular Effective Contact is a state regulation, Regular and Substantive Interaction (RSI) is a federal regulation.
 There are two ways your course can be scrutinized for evidence of RSI: through an audit and through accreditation.
 Audits are performed by the U.S. Department of Education, and our regional accreditor, the Accrediting Commission for Community and Junior Colleges, (ACCJC) is part of the Western Association of Schools and Colleges (WASC), which is under the federal DOE.

 It is possible that if auditors or accreditors find many LPC Distance Education courses without evidence of RSI, they can classify those as Correspondence Courses, which might jeopardize federal financial aid flowing to the college.
 Students in Distance Ed courses are eligible for financial aid, but students in Correspondence courses are not.

-Here is what the auditors and accreditors are looking for in your course:
+Based on feedback from other California Community Colleges, some specifics that federal auditors and accreditors are looking for in your course: